 And Hutou Fort was one of 17 large defensive bases along the Chinese-Russian, Chinese-Mongolian, Chinese-North Korean borders, encompassing an area of northern China which had been occupied by Japan since the early 1930s.

 From their secret bases in north-east China – in Manchuria – bordering Russia, the Japanese military had planned to attack the Soviet Union.

-Hutou was the core of a chain of forts within reach of Vladivostok and the Soviet’s Far East railway system
+Koto Fortress at Hutou was at the core of a chain of forts within reach of Vladivostok and the Soviet’s Far East railway system

 (And this was the thinking in the 1930s – attack Russia.
 That was before the outbreak of the Second World War in Europe in 1939 and later Japan’s Pacific War with the USA in 1941.).

 Building Hutou Fort begin in 1934 and was mostly complete by 1939, yet parts remained unfinished in 1945.

 They were worked hard and cruelly treated.
 Many died.